Jesinta Franklin

-Jesinta Franklin (née Campbell; born 12 August 1991) is an Australian model and beauty pageant titleholder.
-Franklin won Miss Universe Australia 2010 and represented Australia at Miss Universe 2010, placing 2nd Runner-Up.
+Jesinta Franklin (née Campbell; born 12 August 1991) is an Australian model and beauty pageant titleholder who was crowned Miss Universe Australia 2010 and represented Australia at Miss Universe 2010, placing 2nd Runner-Up.

 Early life

-Franklin grew up in Gold Coast, Queensland, and attended Silkwood School during her youth and Aquinas College through her high school years.
+Franklin was born and raised on the Gold Coast, Queensland, and attended Silkwood School during her youth and Aquinas College through her high school years.

 Modelling career

 Franklin was crowned Miss Universe Australia 2010 on 17 June 2010 representing Queensland.
 She later competed at the 2010 edition of the Miss Universe pageant on 23 August 2010 and finished as the 2nd Runner-Up behind Yendi Phillipps (Jamaica) and winner Ximena Navarrete (Mexico).
 She was also designated Miss Congeniality at this pageant.

 In February 2016, Franklin became an ambassador for department store David Jones.
 This arrangement ended in December 2017.

 Media career

 Franklin (as Jesinta Campbell) published her first book, Live a Beautiful Life, in October 2016.

 Television

 In September 2010, she became a guest reporter for entertainment and fashion subjects on Seven Network's The Morning Show.

 In October 2011, she appeared as a contestant on the Nine Network's The Celebrity Apprentice Australia as a member of Team Unity.